emkey1/AOK-Filesystem-Tools/README.md

 # AOK-Filesystems-Tools

+This creates a consistent iSH environment aimed at giving a mostly normal Linux experience, minus the obvious lack of a GUI.

+It can be based on several distros, primarily Alpine & Debian, and should give a very similar user experience on either.
+Alpine uses fewer resources, so things will be a bit "faster", but in the iSH universe faster is a very relative concept.

+## Installation

 It is assumed this is cloned into /opt/AOK

 Since various parts of this is both used in the initial build process on